quipucords/yupana/README.rst

 Sending Data to Insights Upload service for Yupana (without QPC)
 ================================================================
 Data being uploaded to Insights must be in ``tar.gz`` format containing the ``.json`` files with the given JSON structure above.
-It is important to note that Insights Upload service receives data with unique UUIDs, which means data with a certain UUID cannot be uploaded more than once, or else it will cause errors.
-Therefore, before every upload we need to generate a new UUID and replace it with the current one if we want to upload the same data more than once.
-To ready reports data for an upload to Inisghts Upload service for Yupana, you can try one of the following options.
+It is important to note that Yupana processes & tracks reports based on their UUIDS, which means that data with a specific UUID cannot be uploaded more than once, or else the second upload will be archived and not processed.
+Therefore, before every upload we need to generate a new UUID and replace the current one with it if we want to upload the same data more than once.
+Use the following instructions to prepare and upload a sample or custom report.

 Preparing Yupana Sample Data for Upload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^